-Alaskafoto is a professional business created by Rob Stapleton and Janeth Valencia who are in the business of making photographs.
+Alaskafoto is a professional business created by one of the best Alaska Photographers – Rob Stapleton and Janeth Valencia who are in the business of making photographs.
 We specialize in using action, sculpting with light, color, and emotion to tell a story or illustrate a perspective.

 Rob Stapleton’s photographic work spans 40 years in the state when after moving to Alaska from Southern California in 1975 to work as a photojournalist for the Anchorage Daily News.
 Stapleton’s career involves photographing the building and the “Oil in” of the Trans-Alaska Pipeline, and the Exxon Valdez Oil Spill.
 He also covered the Iditarod Sled Dog Race from Anchorage to Nome 20 years for the A D N, Associated Press, Sports Illustrated Magazine and commercial clients.

 After making friends with Iditarod founder Joe Redington, he was invited on the 1979 Redington Butcher Expedition.
 This expedition was to take a team of sledge dogs to the 20,320-foot summit of Denali.
 Led by the dog team, Joe Redington, Susan Butcher, Guide Ray Genet, Brian Okonek and Stapleton as the expedition photographer, he documented the first and only successful dog team to make the summit.

 Stapleton also has international experience on assignment in Moscow, Novosibirsk, Provideniya, Anadyr, Yuzno-Sakalinsk, Russia, Inchon Korea, Tokyo Japan, Shanghai China, and Bogota, Cali, Medellin, and the Santander region of Colombia S.A.
 Rob has knowledge of the Russian language and is fluent in Spanish.